DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 _The 6OP-DX module, Aluminium model, DX7-emulated genuine LCD display:_
 ![](_img/mainV2.png)

-This will be the User's Manual for 6OP-DX module, **117HP** 6-operator algorithm-based FM (PM, phase modulation) synthesizer voice.
+This will be the User's Manual for 6OP-DX module, **117HP** polyphonic 6-operator algorithm-based FM (PM, phase modulation) synthesizer voice.

 :warning: This manual will be built for future v2.6.15. **As draft at the moment, and may change many times everyday!**